Sec61 alpha 1

-Protein transport protein Sec61 subunit alpha isoform 1 is a protein that in humans is encoded by the SEC61A1 gene.
+Protein transport protein Sec61 subunit alpha isoform 1 is a protein encoded by the SEC61A1 gene in humans.

 The protein encoded by this gene belongs to the SecY/Sec61α family.
 It plays a crucial role in the insertion of secretory and membrane polypeptides into the endoplasmic reticulum.
-This protein found to be tightly associated with membrane-bound ribosomes, either directly or through adaptor proteins.
-This gene encodes an alpha subunit of the heteromeric SEC61 complex, which also contains beta and gamma subunits.
+This protein is found to be tightly associated with membrane-bound ribosomes, either directly or through adaptor proteins.
+This gene encodes an alpha subunit of the heteromeric SEC61 complex, which contains beta and gamma subunits.